Prepare your site for a Facebook Post

 These Items Are Required:

-- Test your landing page using the Facebook Debugger.
+Test your landing page using the Facebook Debugger.
+You must be logged in to Facebook to do this.

-- Insert the proper Facebook Open Graph (OG) tags into your website's landing page (Details below).
+Your web designer or technical person can nsert the proper Facebook Open Graph (OG) tags into your website's landing page (details below).
 If you are unable to do this, we can refer you to an outside contractor.
 We are unable to make these changes for you.

 Add your own links and information, and insert the tags into the 〈head〉section of your landing page.
 The tags for our example above are: